 The National Institute for Health gives an in-depth discussion of the various stress hormones, and their effects on the body and mind.

 The article is fairly technical in nature, being more oriented toward the medical profession, but it has valuable information nonetheless.

 A Wide Range of Disorders

-Mental illness is many things, ranging from the mild to the severe.
+Mental illness is many things, ranging from mild to severe.
 The reference manual for professionals in the field is the Diagnostic and Statistical Manual of Mental Disorders, or DSM (now in its 5th printing).
-This book is a good 2 inches thick, and represents over 10 years of research and input by professionals around the globe.
-The first edition came out in 1952, and the volumes have gotten progressively thicker as more nuances of various disorders were classified, and as new ones were included.
+This book is a good 2 inches thick and represents over 10 years of research and input by professionals around the globe.
+The first edition came out in 1952, and the volumes have gotten progressively thicker as more nuances of various disorders were classified and new ones were included.